 What Is a Good Reason to Appeal a Financial Aid award?

 A good reason to appeal, is if you've had major changes to your family’s income or incurred unusual medical expenses.
 However, these are not the only reasons.

 Financial aid administrators get to use “professional discretion” or “professional judgment” in considering special and unusual circumstances.
 In other words, if you give them the reason and the proof to offer you more money, they can – provided the college has the funds.

-Remember, it’s not enough to say you are unhappy with the award – well, most people aren’t – and expect an instant increase in your award.
+Remember, it’s not enough to say you are unhappy with the award – well, most people are – and expect an instant increase in your award.
 Before they can show you the money, you have to show them the proof.
 Here are some good reasons to appeal a financial aid award:

 - Loss of income due to layoff or termination.